tt386/VoterModelWeakZealots/README.md

-# Code for "Tuning Selection pressure..."
+# Code for "How social network structure impacts the ability of zealots to promote weak opinions"

 ## Overview